 Opposition leaders were addressing supporters after being prevented from holding a memorial service for dozens of people killed during months of election turmoil.

 Odinga had just finished speaking to thousands of supporters atop an SUV when police moved in.

 As the sound of shots rang out and smoke from tear gas filled the air, protesters ran to escape and hid behind cars.
 Police were keen kicking and hitting some of the demonstrators.

-He calls Kenyatta a dictator.
-His legal challenge led the Supreme Court to nullify the August vote and he boycotted last month's new election while saying reforms had not been made.
+Odinga's legal challenge led the Supreme Court to nullify the August vote and he boycotted last month's new election, saying reforms had not been made.